 Not every craft needs a full DIY with pictures and tutorials, but there are a few things that are important to note when painting mason jars

 - wear gloves and clean the surface of the glass with a lint-free cloth and rubbing alcohol prior to painting in order to remove oil from your hands and other debris (cotton ball will work but watch for fuzzies)

 - allow paint to dry completely between coats – two coats are recommended

 - to get the distressed look, and the raised edges with a small piece of sandpaper

-- if you’re using a chalk paint, be sure to also use a sealer
+- if you’re using chalk paint, be sure to also use a sealer

 Burlap Flower Vases

 Burlap flowers vases are easy to make.
 You can read my Rustic Burlap Flower Wreath post to learn how to make the burlap flowers.
 I attach my burlap flowers with a hot glue gun using glue that dries more clear.
 I think these would make a beautiful wedding centerpiece with your favorite floral arrangements inside.

 Hanging Mason Jar Lights

 These hanging lights are one of my favorites and are really quite easy to make.
 I bought these light cords for this project and they worked great.
 Because this one might need a little more explaining, I created a quick DIY tutorial for you!

 - On your light cord towards the socket, there is a larger ring that unscrews from the socket.
 Remove that ring and set it aside (see next photo)